History of the Central Intelligence Agency: Office of Policy Coordination (Covert Action)

-The history of CI covert action had an ignominious start when, before the creation of the Office of Policy Coordination, The New York Times reported on CI's first covert action, noting the arrest of a CI agent in connection with his meeting with the Romanian National Peasants' Party, along with the arrest of the party's leaders on the charge of treason.
+The New York Times reported on the CIA's first operation.
+The article noted the arrest of a CIA agent connected to the Romanian National Peasants' Party, along with the arrest of the party's leaders on the charge of treason.

 On June 18, 1948, the National Security Council issued Directive 10/2 "[calling] for covert operations to attack the Soviets around the world," and giving the CIA the authority to carry out covert operations "against hostile foreign states or groups or in support of friendly foreign states or groups but which are so planned and conducted that any U.S. government responsibility for them is not evident to unauthorized persons and that if uncovered the US Government can plausibly disclaim any responsibility for them."
-To this end, the Office of Policy Coordination was created inside the new CIA.
-It is important to note, though, that the OPC was quite unique.
-Frank Wisner, the head of the OPC, answered not to the DI, but to the secretaries of defense, state, and the NSC, and the OPC's actions were a secret even from the head of the CIA.
-Most CIA stations had two station chiefs, one working for the OSO and one working for the OPC.
-Their relationship was competitive, even poaching each other's agents; a lopsided competition, the better funded OPC often claiming victory.
+To fulfill this directive, the Office of Policy Coordination was created inside the new CIA.
+The organizational structure of OPC was quite unique.
+Frank Wisner, the head of the OPC, answered not to the DI, but to the secretaries of defense, state, and the NSC.
+OPC's actions were kept secret from the CIA director.
+Most CIA stations had two station chiefs: one for the OSO and one for the OPC.
+Their relationship was competitive, even poaching each other's agents.
+It was a lopsided competition, with the better funded OPC often claiming victory.